 - The account holder retains control over the standing order, and nobody else can change the amount or the payment dates.

 Some of the major disadvantages are as follows:

 - It requires advance notice from the account holder and can’t be used for urgent payment needs.

 - Since standing orders can only be used to pay a fixed amount to the recipient, they can’t be used to pay variable bills, such as post-paid utilities.

-- Customers may have to face a lot of trouble in the case of incorrect payment, which is not the case with direct debits.
+- Customers may face a lot of trouble with incorrect payment, which is not true with direct debits.

 This is a guide to Standing Order.
-Here we also discuss the definition, working, when to use and set up, and advantages and disadvantages.
+We also discuss the definition, working, when to use and set up, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –